inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/208-working-with-raster-data.rst

 if the pixel values looked like this:

 .. image:: /static/training/beginner/qgis-inasafe/image156.*
+   :align: center

 QGIS would create a spectrum equating numbers to colors like this:

 .. image:: /static/training/beginner/qgis-inasafe/image157.*
+   :align: center

 And render the image like this:

 .. image:: /static/training/beginner/qgis-inasafe/image158.*
+   :align: center

-- Open Layer Properties again.
+- Open :guilabel:`Layer Properties` again.
-- Switch the Color map back to Grayscale.
+- Switch the *Color map* back to *Grayscale*.
-- Tell it to use Custom min / max values:
+- Tell it to use *Custom min / max values*:

 .. image:: /static/training/beginner/qgis-inasafe/image159.*
+   :align: center

-- Under Contrast enhancement, set the value of Current to “Stretch To MinMax”:
+- Under Contrast enhancement, set the value of Current to *Stretch To MinMax*:

 .. image:: /static/training/beginner/qgis-inasafe/image160.*
+   :align: center

 But what are the minimum and maximum values that should be used?
 The ones that are currently under Custom min / max values are the same values that